-- on an actual basis as of June 30, 2021; and - on a pro forma as adjusted basis to give further effect to the issuance and sale of shares of our Common Stock in this offering at the public offering price of \$7.00 per share, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, as if the sale of the Common Stock had occurred on June 30, 2021.
+- on an actual basis as of June 30, 2021; and - on a pro forma as adjusted basis to give further effect to the issuance and sale of shares of our Common Stock in this offering at an assumed public offering price of \$6.81 per share, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, as if the sale of the Common Stock had occurred on June 30, 2021.

-The pro forma as adjusted information set forth in the table below is illustrative only.
+The pro forma as adjusted information set forth in the table below is illustrative only and will be adjusted based on the actual public offering price and other terms of this offering determined at pricing.
 You should read this table in conjunction with the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements and related notes included elsewhere in this prospectus.